The-going/evlproject/content/core/user-api/io/_index.md

 {{% /argument %}}

 {{% argument count %}}
-The number of bytes to write from _buf_.
+The number of bytes to write starting from _buf_.
 {{% /argument %}}

 `oob_write()` returns the actual number of bytes written from _buf_ on